 “What do you need a ride for?”
 She asked.

 John could hear his sister growl.
 She opened the door and poked her brother in the chest in a very painful way.
 “Where?”

 “Elm and 15th street.
 I have a map.”

 She didn’t say another word and headed straight for her car.
 They rode in silence.
 They pulled up outside the shop, and she snarled, “Hurry.”

 “I need a few things.
 You gotta wait.”

 John raced in the store.
-It was almost pitch black inside, and there were no signs for anything.
+Nearly pitch-black inside, and no signs for anything.
 A woman wearing a long dark dress smiled a wide bright smile, and spoke in an almost musical tone, “The light will damage the potency of some herbs.
 Can I help you find anything?”

 John nodded.
 “I need Horny Goat Weed, Cinnamon, and Cayenne.”